DHMorse/Omniplexium-Eternal/README.md

 ### Usage Examples
-`!copycard 123`           # Copies card with ID 123 to your own collection `!copycard "Rare Card"`   # Copies card by name to your own collection `!copycard 456 @User`     # Copies card with ID 456 to specified user's collection
+`!copycard 123`           # Copies card with ID 123 to your own collection `!copycard Rare Card`   # Copies card by name to your own collection `!copycard 456 @User`     # Copies card with ID 456 to specified user's collection

 ### Behavior